PhiloNL/Laravel-Twitter/README.md

 ### Installation

-The TwitterOAuth Service Provider can be installed via Composer by requiring the `"philo/laravel-twitter": "dev-master"` package and setting the minimum-stability to dev (required for Laravel 4) in your project's composer.json.
+The TwitterOAuth Service Provider can be installed via Composer by requiring the `"philo/laravel-twitter": "dev-master"` package in your project's composer.json.

 ```php
 {